Skip to main content

 Cannot delete the default poolDefault pools are protected.Reassign the default flag to another pool first, then delete.

-Two pools, autoscaler always picks the same oneDefault random expander broke the tie one-sided.Switch the cluster autoscaler's --expander flag - see Expander strategies.
+Two pools, autoscaler always picks the same oneThe default random expander broke the tie one-sided.Switch the cluster autoscaler's --expander flag.
+See Expander strategies.